How to Buy National Grid Stock

 eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.

-2. Provide your personal info to open a new trading account.
+2. Provide your personal data to open a new trading account.

-1. Submit your data by pressing the "Create Account" button.
+1. Send your data by hitting the "Create Account" button.

 2. Get started with eToro today